kimaina/openmrs-etl/kafka.md

         - Asynchronous send
             - high throughput
             - send message and provide callback function to receive ack (record metadata obj)
+            - disadvantage is you might loose order of your message log in the partition residing at the broker

 - cmd:
 ```shell